-Plan allowance

-Plan allowance is the amount we use to determine our payment and your coinsurance for covered services.
+Plan allowance Plan allowance is the amount we use to determine our payment and your coinsurance for covered services.
 Plans determine their allowances in different ways.
-We determine our allowance by the average community charges.
-Our providers accept the allowances as payment in full.
+We determine our

 You should also see Important Notice About Surprise Billing - Know Your Rights in Section 4 that describes your protections against surprise billing under the No Surprises